Henry Stephens (doctor): Inventor

-Stephens' ink is renowned for its non-fading ability and to this day Stephens' indelible Registrar's Ink is one of the official inks that Registrars of Births, Marriages and Deaths throughout the United Kingdom are required to use for their register entries.
+Stephens's ink is renowned for its non-fading ability and to this day Stephens's indelible Registrar's Ink is one of the official inks that Registrars of Births, Marriages and Deaths throughout the United Kingdom are required to use for their register entries.

 Second marriage (1840)

 In 1840, eight years after the death of Hannah, Stephens remarried.
 His new wife was Anne O'Reilly, a 26-year-old spinster from Holborn; the wedding took place on 3 May at St Andrew's church, Holborn.
 After a honeymoon in Brussels, the couple settled in their new home in York Road, Lambeth.
 Two children were born in the years that followed, Henry Charles in 1841 and Martha in 1843.
 Later on there were four more additions to the family: Harold, Catherine (Kitty), Ellen and Julian.

-In 1844 Dr Stephens published in London The Book of the Farm: Detailing the Labours of the Farmer, Farm-steward, Ploughman, Shepherd, Hedger, Cattle-man, Field-worker, and Dairy-maid, a standard work that has provided much useful information for agricultural historians, and formed the basis of a BBC Two documentary Victorian Farm in 2009.
+In 1844 Stephens published in London The Book of the Farm: Detailing the Labours of the Farmer, Farm-steward, Ploughman, Shepherd, Hedger, Cattle-man, Field-worker, and Dairy-maid, a standard work that has provided much useful information for agricultural historians, and formed the basis of a BBC Two documentary Victorian Farm in 2009.

 In 1846 the doctor and his family, tired of the noise and squalor of the city, moved six miles north to the leafy village of Finchley, where they acquired a spacious home, Grove House, with outhouses and several fields adjoining Ballards Lane.
 The older part of the rambling house was torn down and redeveloped and there were stables for horses and a variety of other animals.
 In the years that followed first Martha, then Henry, were sent to school in Paris to learn French.

 Products

 1851 was the year of the Great Exhibition in London's Hyde Park.
-Stephens' indelible "blue-black writing fluid" and other inks received favourable press reviews and the company's wood stains for oak, mahogany and walnut were used on the doors and panels of the Exhibition buildings.
+Stephens's indelible "blue-black writing fluid" and other inks received favourable press reviews and the company's wood stains for oak, mahogany and walnut were used on the doors and panels of the Exhibition buildings.
 The Prince Consort, visiting early one morning, was reported to be much impressed by the results.

 Later that year, Stephens' Ink company advertisements featured not only inks and wood stains but also patent propelling pencils, parallel rulers, and stamp and label dampers, and claimed patronage by Prince Albert and other European royals.

 In 1852 Henry Charles, now aged eleven, returned from Paris to attend University College School in Gower Street, London, where he stayed for five years before studying chemistry at the School of Mines in Kensington.
-Dr Stephens was a friend of Professor Michael Faraday (1791–1867) and often took his young son to the eminent professor's lectures at the Royal Institution.
+Stephens was a friend of Michael Faraday (1791–1867) and often took his young son to his lectures at the Royal Institution.